 Type of Contract Detail of contract workings Nature of compensation for claims Key variables that affect the timing and uncertainty of future cash flows Non-participating life insurance contracts with guaranteed terms (Term Life, Trauma, Disability and Lifetime Annuities) Guaranteed benefits paid on death, ill health or survival that are fixed and not at the discretion of the issuer.
 Benefits, defined by the insurance contracts, are determined by the contract.
 They are not directly affected by the performance of underlying assets or the performance of the contracts as a whole.
 Mortality Morbidity Discontinuance rates Expenses Life insurance contracts with discretionary participating benefits (e.g. endowment and whole of life) These policies include a clearly defined initial guaranteed sum assured which is payable on death or maturity.
-The guaranteed amount is increased throughout the duration of the policy by the addition of regular annual bonuses which, once added, are not removed.
-Bonuses are also added on some products at maturity.
-Benefits arising from the discretionary participation feature are based on the performance of a specified pool of contracts or a specified type of contract.
+The guaranteed amoun is increased throughout the duration of the policy by the addition of regular annual bonuses which, once added, are not removed.
+Bonuses are also added on some products a maturity. n specified type of contract.
 Market earnings rates Mortality Discontinuance rates Expenses